 The more participants have fun, then the more likelihood they will take part in a myriad of activities.
 This a successful tactic because those who have an agenda can clandestinely indoctrinate attendees, who will then enlighten their uninformed friends and family about the odious oil companies and the evil patriarchal corporate America executives.
 It’s an elaborate and politically-charged multi-level marketing (MLM) scheme.
 And, like many MLM schemes, you will be scammed in the end.

 What do you think about Saul Alinsky’s Rule Six?
-Let us know in the comments section!We value your comments!
-Please weigh in on our comment section below.
+Let us know in the comments section!Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com